viktorsvahn/autograph/README.md

 8. Set 'savefile = True' and add a 'save_name' if a plot should be saved to the specified 'save_location'.
 9. Run the script.

+# Dependencies
+The script depends on the following modules:
+- NumPy
+- Pandas
+- Math
+- Matplotlib
+- Scipy